Motion In A Straight Line

 ⇒ \(\bar{v}=\frac{2 v_1 v_2}{v_1+v_2}\)

-If a particle travels with velocity with vx for first half time, and the remaining half time with v2, then the average velocity is given by
+If a particle travels with the velocity with vx for the first half-time, and the remaining half-time with v2, then the average velocity is given by

 ⇒ \(\overline{\mathrm{v}}=\frac{\mathrm{v}_1+\mathrm{v}_2}{2}\)